DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/pay-and-benefits/teachers-pension-scheme.md

 ## How the teachers' pension works

 You’ll automatically be enrolled into the pension scheme at the start of your career.
-You'll remain in the scheme when moving teaching jobs, unless you opt out.
+You'll remain in the scheme if you move teaching jobs, unless you opt out.

 Under the scheme, you'll automatically pay from your salary into your pension each month.
 At the same time, your employer also contributes.